Maja03/Visualization1/README.md

 # Student Mental Health Survey Data

-This dataset encompasses survey responses from students about their demographics, academic details, mental health status, and whether they have sought professional treatment.
-The data includes timestamps, gender, age, course, year of study, CGPA (Cumulative Grade Point Average), marital status, and mental health issues such as depression, anxiety, and panic attacks, as well as if they have sought specialist treatment.
+This project visualizes data from a survey of university students, focusing on mental health issues, demographic factors, and academic performance.
+The application helps identify patterns and trends to better understand the challenges faced by students.

+## Dataset Overviev

+The dataset contains responses about students’ demographics, academic details, and mental health, including:

+- **Demographic**s: Gender, age, marital status.
+- **Academics**: Course, year of study, CGPA (Cumulative Grade Point Average).
+- **Mental Health**: Self-reported conditions (depression, anxiety, panic attacks) and whether the student sought treatment.
+- **Timestamp**: Captures when the response was submitted.

 ## Key User Groups

-The primary user groups in this dataset are students differentiated by gender, age, academic course, and year of study.
-Here is a breakdown:
+The application focuses on the following user groups:

 - **Gender**: The dataset includes both male and female students.
 - **Age**: Ages range from 18 to 24, covering typical university-age students.